This blog is written and run by two UK Primary School Teachers. We work in a very ‘normal’ Local Authority State School.

 I studied Primary Education with History & Geography as my specialism, at The University Of Brighton, and later gained an MA in Education with Linguistics.

-I am a serving Primary school teacher of around five years experience.
+I am a serving Primary school teacher of around six years experience.
 I have worked in both the maintained and independent sectors.
 When I was young, I didn’t realise that literature and the written word were for me to use or enjoy.
 If I can be honest with my reader for a moment – I very often still don’t.
-However, everyday, I’m turning what feels like a foggy day into bright sunshine alongside the children in my class.
+The authority I call upon in talking and writing about writing is this long-standing difficulty I have in writing.
+Everyday I’m turning what feels like a foggy day into bright sunshine alongside the children in my class.

 This history, I feel, puts me in an excellent position to give children writing advice because it is very likely I’ve been through their writing issue recently myself.
 I now write often.
 I’m finding my writing voice all the time and now I am teaching children how to find theirs too.